Best travel books to inspire wanderlust

 16. REBIRTH by Kamal Ravikant

-Contributed by Hannah from Hannah Elizabeth Travel & Lifestyle
+Contributed by Hannah from Bad Tourist Travel & Lifestyle blog

 Kamal, a man who has travelled the world and had some amazing experiences, typically writes motivational books in the professional development space.
 However, "Rebirth", although a very inspirational book, is more of a tale of travel and enlightenment.
 It is the story of a man, facing personal turmoil in his life who seeks challenge and truth by hiking the El Camino de Santiago pilgrimage through northern Spain.